ytthuan/LeoSQLServerRServices/PredictiveMaintenance/README.md

 # Predictive Maintenance Template with SQL Server ML Services

 In this template, we demonstrate how to develop and deploy end-to-end Predictive Maintenance solutions with [SQL Server ML Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning).
+Predict machine failures before they happen, to minimize down time, reduce costs and increase productivity.
+This is an important scenario for manufacturing.
+This template is comparable to the other [Predictive Maintenance template](https://github.com/Microsoft/SQL-Server-R-Services-Samples/blob/master/PredictiveMaintenanceModelingGuide).
+The problem is approached differently.|

 In this template, we solve the following three problems: